Software Quality Management and reducing Software TCO - SIG

 You can probably already guess what this means for the TCO of your software.
 More changes and adding new code to a system means more work for developers.

-However, to get a good understanding of the TCO of software development and begin establishing IT cost reduction strategies it’s important to look beyond FTEs and average code growth and changes.
+However, to get a good understanding of the TCO of software development and begin establishing IT cost-reduction strategies, it’s important to look beyond the average code growth and changes, or the FTEs required, those are just the basics.

 Often, there is more to it.
 Let’s take a look.